How to Create a Form in Excel (Step-by-Step Guide)

 Good news!

-Introducing Stackby, one of the fastest growing work management tools that’s used by teams of all shapes and sizes.
+Introducing Stackby, one of the fastest growing work management tool (spreadsheet-database hybrid) that’s used by teams of all shapes and sizes.

 Create Smarter Forms using Stackby

-Stackby is the ultimate all-in-one tool to create custom forms.
+Stackby is the ultimate all-in-one tool to create custom forms along with a connected database.

 What you’re looking for is our Form View (connected to Stackby tables).